li9com/learn-docker/lab07-persistent-storage/README.md

 ]
 ```

-Note! it looks like persistent storage should be under standard RHEL Apache directory /var/www/html
+Note!
+It looks like persistent storage should be under standard RHEL Apache directory */var/www/html*.

 - Create a persistent storage for Apache container